 How can my college get involved?

-You can contact our Development Officer, Fiona Garry on 0141 225 2932 or at firstname.lastname@example.org to register your interest.
-You will then be contacted to explain the programme in more detail and to agree a date to come and meet with you at the college.
+You can contact our Lead for Recognition of Prior Learning, Fiona Garry on 0141 225 2932 or at firstname.lastname@example.org to register your interest.
+You will then be contacted to explain the programme in more detail and to agree on a date to come and meet with you at the college.